gruntwork-io/docs/_docs-sources/pipelines/security/audit-log.md

 For each account, CloudTrail delivers logs to region, year, month, and day specific prefixes in the bucket.
 For example, logs for an account with the id `123456789012` on September 26th, 2023 in the `us-west-2` region, would be in a prefix named `123456789012/us-west-2/2023/09/26`.

-If you configured your logs bucket while setting up AWS Control Tower, you will need access to the KMS key you created to encrypt the objects at rest to access any objects.
-See [object access](#object-access) for more information.
+If you configured your logs bucket while setting up AWS Control Tower, you will need access to the KMS key you created to encrypt the objects to download any objects.
+See [Logs bucket access](#logs-bucket-access) for more information.

+For more information about querying data in S3, see [querying in S3](#querying-in-s3).

 ##  Data access